Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 that could impact an entire congregation.
 An incorrect understanding might easily

-turn Christian grief into hopelessness (“that you may not grieve even as the
+turn grief into hopelessness (“that you may not grieve even as the rest who

-rest who have no hope”).
-Again, his purpose is to reassure and comfort grieving
+have no hope”).
+Again, his purpose was to reassure and comfort grieving

-grieve in the same way as unbelievers, for the latter are without hope because
+Thessalonians to grieve in the same way as unbelievers do since the latter are

-they do not possess the knowledge that God will resurrect the righteous dead.
-Just
+without hope because they do not possess the knowledge that God will resurrect

-as God raised Jesus from the dead, “so also He will bring with him those who
+the dead.
+Just as He raised Jesus from the dead, “so also He will bring with

-And thus, Paul anchors the resurrection hope in the past death and resurrection of Jesus.
+resurrection hope of the Assembly in the past death and resurrection of Jesus.

 Participation on that day is